acarrico/wayland-protocol/README.md

 `$ build`

-This (re)builds the wayland-0/generated modules.
+This (re)builds the generated modules.

 `$ weston-pixman`

-This starts Weston with x11 backend and software rendering (useful if the defaults are giving your machine trouble).
+This starts Weston with x11 backend and software rendering (useful if the weston defaults are giving your machine trouble).

-`$ racket test-client.rkt`
+`$ racket test-typed.rkt`

 See below.